API

 • number_of_iterations – How many iterations of improvements to run

-• number_of_improvement_points – How many points to add to improve the map at each iteration
+• number_of_improvement_points – How many points to add to improve the map at each iteration.

 • what – The spatial relations to compute, as a mapping of relation names to location types